rradczewski/ymmv/_drafts/What-makes-a-good-README.md

 If you're the newest hire in a company or their onboarding-buddy, here's a good housekeeping task **for both of you**: Whatever project you need to setup on your machine, make sure to update the README and document all your findings as you set up the project.
 You reached your goal if someone completely unfamiliar with your project can set it up in a few minutes without major issues.

-If you could use some guidance, the following post explains how I'd like to setup READMEs.
+If you could use some guidance, the following post explains how I like to setup READMEs.

+Let me encourage you to go the extra mile on this one, it will make life so much easier for everyone who would like to contribute to your project! 👌

 ## 🤔 Your project at a glance: What and how?